arturshyshko/automyte/src/automyte/PLANS.md

   or maybe use the type guards feature in python?
 1. Check for any bash command error wherever they are called and handle an error?
 Raise exception?

 ## Project,ProjectExplorer,Files,Filters

 1. Add create() function in File interface + implement in OSFile
+1. Cover LocalFilesExplorer() with tests
+1. Cover Project() with tests

 ## Config